ModernRonin/ProjectRenamer/README.md

 [![NuGet](https://img.shields.io/nuget/v/ModernRonin.ProjectRenamer.svg)](https://www.nuget.org/packages/ModernRonin.ProjectRenamer/)
 [![NuGet](https://img.shields.io/nuget/dt/ModernRonin.ProjectRenamer.svg)](https://www.nuget.org/packages/ModernRonin.ProjectRenamer)
 ## Summary
-How often have you felt the need to rename a C# project?
+How often have you felt the need to rename or move a C# project?
 If you have come here, then you know that the most important existing IDE for C#, Visual Studio, does not really support this scenario very well.

 This tool takes care of this for you, provided your use-case follows a set of fairly common practices:
 * you use **git** as a repository and have `git`(the executable) on your PATH
 * your `csproj` files have the same name as the folder in which they reside together with accompanying source code
 * you don't have more than one solution file (`.sln`) in one directory
-* you have **dotnetcore 3.1** or above
+* you have **dotnetcore 3.1** or above (note that once net6 is out, this tool will be switched to require net5; by that time, I assume widespread enough adoption)
+* your solution does not contain nested solution folders - the tool currently has an issue with that and will fail; until I find the time to fix that, the workaround is simply to move the nested solution folder to top-level via VS, run the tool, and then move the solution folder back;seeing as this is two simple drag-and-drops that only change the solution file, I hope this is acceptable.

 ## Get it